-Apple Launches Video Streaming Service For $4.99 A Month
+Apple Launches Video-Streaming Service For $4.99 A Month

-Apple is entering the video streaming race, taking on Netflix, Amazon, Disney and others with a monthly subscription of $4.99.
+Apple is entering the video-streaming race, taking on Netflix, Amazon, Disney and others with a monthly subscription of $4.99.
 The company also announced three new iPhones, even as their sales have been slowing.

-The new Apple TV+ service was previously announced, but on Tuesday the company revealed the low price and the launch date, Nov.
+The new Apple TV+ service had been previously announced, but on Tuesday the company revealed the low price and the launch date, Nov.
 1, with nine original titles, including The Morning Show with Reese Witherspoon and Jennifer Aniston.

 Apple said it will offer one year for free to customers who buy a new iPhone, iPad, Apple TV, Mac or iPod Touch.
 An Apple TV+ subscription can be shared with up to six family members.